UCMJ Article 131b

-- the accused wrongfully did a certain act;
+• the accused wrongfully did a particular act;

-- the accused did so in the case of a certain person against whom the accused had reason to believe there were or would be criminal or disciplinary proceedings pending; and
+• the accused did so in the case of a particular person against whom the accused had reason to believe there were or would be criminal or disciplinary proceedings pending; and

-- the act was done with the intent to influence, impede, or otherwise obstruct the due administration of justice.
+• the act was done to influence, impede, or otherwise obstruct the due administration of justice.

 Understanding Article 131b (Obstructing Justice) of the UCMJ

-This offense may be based on conduct that occurred before preferral of charges.
+This offense may be based on conduct that occurred before the referral of charges.
 Actual obstruction of justice is not an element of this offense.
 Criminal proceedings include general courts-martial, special courts-martial, and all other criminal proceedings.
-For purposes of this paragraph, disciplinary proceedings include summary courts-martial as well as nonjudicial punishment proceedings under Part V of the MCM.
-Examples of obstruction of justice include wrongfully influencing, intimidating, impeding, or injuring a witness, a person acting on charges under this chapter, a preliminary hearing officer, or a party; and by means of bribery, intimidation, misrepresentation, or force or threat of force delaying or preventing communication of information relating to a violation of any criminal statute of the United States to a person authorized by a department, agency, or armed force of the United States to conduct or engage in investigations or prosecutions of such offenses; or endeavoring to do so.
+For purposes of this paragraph, disciplinary proceedings include summary courts-martial and nonjudicial punishment proceedings under Part V of the MCM.
+Examples of obstruction of justice include wrongfully influencing, intimidating, impeding, or injuring a witness, a person acting on charges under this chapter, a preliminary hearing officer, or a party; and using bribery, intimidation, misrepresentation, or force or threat of force delaying or preventing communication of information relating to a violation of any criminal statute of the United States to a person authorized by a department, agency, or armed force of the United States to conduct or engage in investigations or prosecutions of such offenses; or endeavoring to do so.

 Maximum Possible Punishment for Violations of Article 131b

-Service members convicted of a violation of Article 131b for obstructing justice face a maximum possible punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 5 years.
+Service members convicted of violating Article 131b for obstructing justice face the maximum possible punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for five years.

 How do you defend against Article 131b Obstructing Justice charges?